laurarnichols/defectCrossSectionsDocs/index.md

 * relaxed initial charge state (plus SCF after)
 * final charge state in initial positions

-See the [VASP][vasp] page to find details on how the calculations should be set up and the suggested order of running the calculations.
+See the [VASP and Export][vasp-and-export] page to find details on how the calculations should be set up and the suggested order of running the calculations.

 The results must then be post-processed by the `Export` code to be used as input to the other programs in the suite.
 Once the VASP results are exported, the raw files are not needed again.
 Some of the items exported are:
 * wave functions